-Kickstarter Live allows Kickstarter project creators to livestream video directly on their Kickstarter Campaign page to better engage with their backer community.
-This new functionality was released in November 2016 and we’ve now had several clients take advantage of Kickstarter Live for their campaign.
+Kickstarter Live allows Kickstarter project creators to livestream video directly on their Kickstarter campaign page to better engage with their backer community.
+This functionality was released in November 2016 and since then, we’ve had many clients take advantage of Kickstarter Live for their campaign.

 Should I use Kickstarter Live for my Kickstarter Campaign?

-Our experience with livestreaming has been really positive.
-Monkey Lights, an Enventys Partner’s client, recently hit their $220,000 funding goal in the last 24 hours of the campaign by raising $60,000 from 500+ backers in under 48 hours.
-Kickstarter Live + driving huge amounts of traffic with Facebook Advertising were two major factors in the incredible spike at the end of the campaign.
+Our experience with Kickstarter Live has been overwhelmingly positive.
+For example, Monkey Lights, an Enventys Partners’ client, hit their $220,000 funding goal in the last 24 hours of the campaign by raising $60,000 from 500+ backers in under 48 hours.
+This is an exception rather than the rule, but it’s helpful to look at what we can learn from this experience.
+The combination of Kickstarter Live and driving huge amounts of traffic with Facebook advertising were two major factors in the incredible spike at the end of the campaign.

 Here are few more reasons we recommend Kickstarter Live:

 - Kickstarter promotes livestreaming events on Kickstarter Live Explore, which lists upcoming live events.
 Essentially, it is free promotion for your campaign.

 - Kickstarter built the livestreaming functionality with the hopes that it will make stronger connections between backers and creators, ultimately enhancing the strength of the crowdfunding community.
 Kickstarter wants campaigns to use it, and we feel like the increased engagement from Kickstarter Live helps your campaign rank better on Kickstarter.com.

 - Livestreaming builds stronger relationships with your community, which makes it more likely that they will share your project.